 Roth IRA Withdrawals

-It’s easy to get confused as to when you can withdraw money from your Roth IRA.
+It’s easy to get confused when you can withdraw money from your Roth IRA.
 Is it after 5 years?
 Is it at age 59.5?
 Is it anytime?

-The 5 year period starts with the year that you made your initial contribution, conversion or rollover.
+The 5 year period starts with the year that you made your initial contribution, Roth IRA Conversion or rollover.
 Once the 5 years have elapsed, it is complete for all your Roth IRA contributions.

 In addition you must meet one of the qualified distribution reasons: